HiDeoo/starlight-showcases/packages/starlight-showcases/README.md

 Different type of showcase items can be displayed, such as [text](https://starlight-showcases.vercel.app/components/text/), [images](https://starlight-showcases.vercel.app/components/images/), [YouTube videos](https://starlight-showcases.vercel.app/components/youtube/), [Twitter posts](https://starlight-showcases.vercel.app/components/twitter/), and [quotes](https://starlight-showcases.vercel.app/components/quotes/).

 > [!NOTE]
-> All credits go to [Chris Swithinbank (@delucis)](https://github.com/delucis/) for the original idea and implementation in the [Starlight documentation](https://starlight.astro.build/resources/showcase/) and also creating the [Astro Embed](https://astro-embed.netlify.app/) library used in this project.
+> Credits to [Chris Swithinbank (@delucis)](https://github.com/delucis/) for the original idea and implementation in the [Starlight documentation](https://starlight.astro.build/resources/showcase/) and also creating the [Astro Embed](https://astro-embed.netlify.app/) library used in this project.

 ## License